Toronto Argonauts: Name and colours

-Franchise history
+History

 1873–1906

 The first recorded game of what would become known as Canadian football was played in Toronto on November 9, 1861, featuring University of Toronto students.
 At the time, the game was a modified version of English rugby, which gained popularity throughout the 1860s.
 Rugby itself was still an infant game having evolved out of association football (soccer) in the 1830s.
 Seeking a way to keep fit after summer, the Argonaut Rowing Club (ARC) formed their own rugby-football squad on October 4, 1873.
 The Argonauts Football Club played their first game against Hamilton on October 18 of that year (a victory), beginning a storied rivalry.
 H.T.
 Glazebrook was their first captain and head coach.
 Establishment of the football team was formalized by the ARC on September 17, 1874, with a subscription fee of one dollar charged per player.

 The football team played a handful of challenge matches—one team inviting another to play—as an amateur squad against university and city teams every year throughout the 1870s, with one dormant year in 1879, likely due to injuries.
 In 1883 the Toronto Football Club, other city teams from Ontario and university squads from Toronto, Queens University and Royal Military College formed the Ontario Rugby Football Union (ORFU); it was the first rugby football organization with a league and playoff structure in North America.
 The Toronto Football Club were league victors in the first year.
 Starting in 1884, a "Dominion Championship"—a precursor to the Grey Cup—was held, pitting the victors of the country's two organized leagues, the ORFU and Quebec Rugby Football Union (QRFU), against each other; it was organized nationally by the Canadian Rugby Union (CRU) from 1892 onwards.
 In the first true national championship, the Montreal Football Club defeated the Toronto Football Club on November 6, 1884, by a score of 30–0.
 Argonauts lost the Dominion Title in 1901 to Ottawa College.
 The Ottawa Football Club and the Hamilton Football Club were frequent opponents in this era.